bbartling/DistributedGPT/README.md

    ```powershell
    $env:HUGGINGFACE_API_KEY = "your_huggingface_api_key"
    ```

-## Download models from Hugging Face
+## Download a model from Huggingface

 Use the `downloader.py` and modify as necessary to grab a model from Huggingface.
 Models on my PC are cached in this location `C:\Users\ben\.cache\huggingface\hub` and I can use PowerShell to see how big they are in gigabytes.
 This data is used as a setting another Py file that divides up the model into different parts.
 Do a change directory or a `Set-Location` as shown below: